jlhora/loopback-next/docs/site/Troubleshooting.md

 ## Updating Compiled Files

 The TypeScript application is compiled to JavaScript files and runs.
+Forgetting to rebuild could run into errors.
 Make sure you rebuild the project before re-running the application.
 By default, if you start the application using `npm start`, it rebuilds the project for you.

-Forgetting to rebuild could run into errors.
+In some cases, the compiled JS files might not get updated properly even you build the project.
 For example, you deleted a Controller file but still get errors about the removed Controller during application startup, it implies the compiled JS files probably didn't get updated.

 To fix it, run `npm run clean` to delete all the compiled files.
 By doing so, it forces the build to generate the compiled JS files next time when you start the application using `npm start` or call `npm run build`.

-## Submitting Problematic Code using Sandbox
+## Submitting Sample Application for Problem Determination

 If you couldn't figure out what is going wrong or would like to report an issue, you can submit a simplified application that contains the problematic code using